tamilselvanarjun/auto-ed/paper.md

 ## Accompanying Automatic Differentiation Unit
 This software package is accompanied by a series of modules available on [Read the Docs](https://auto-ed.readthedocs.io/en/latest) to help students understand the theory behind automatic differentiation that is performed and visualized by the package.
-In the first module, we motivate the need for automatic differentiation as opposed to numeric or symbolic differentiation and introduce the basics of forward mode for a single input single output function.
+In the first module, we motivate the need for automatic differentiation, contrast it with numeric and symbolic differentiation, and introduce the basics of forward mode for a single input single output function.
 In the second module, we expand on the first modeule to include more of the theory underlying the forward mode, including a consideration of multiple input variables.
+We also emphasize the computational table and the graph structure in more detail.
+Manual exercises are complemented with `Auto-e`.
 The third module introduces the reverse mode of automatic differentiation and connects it to the famous backpropagation algorithm.
 The fourth module concludes with a series of possible extensions and a discussion of how automatic differentiation might be performed in software.
 The fourth module has been used to help students focus their final software development project.
 Each module is accompanied by a series of exercises.

 ## Experience of Use
-A similar structure of course modules has been used to teach these concepts in the CS207 class at the Institute for Applied Computational Science at Harvard since Fall 2018.
+A similar structure of course modules has been used to teach these concepts in the CS107/CS207/AC207 class at the Institute for Applied Computational Science at Harvard since Fall 2018.
 In Fall 2019, the course introduced a GUI based on portions of this software to help students with the graph visualization, which received positive feedback from students taking the course.
 This GUI has since been refactored for the web interface, making it more accessible across different operating systems.

 ## Learning Objectives
 Upon completion of this unit, students should be able to: